jbox-web/ajax-datatables-rails/README.md

   end
 end
 ```

-You can either use the v0.3 Array style for your columns :
+**Deprecated:** You can either use the v0.3 Array style for your columns :

 This method builds a 2d array that is used by datatables to construct the html
 table.
 Insert the values you want on each column.